PDrifting/CBookDraft/book.markdown

 [Return to Index](#index)

-Modifications to show %x and %X and some side-effects when dealing with signed numbers.
+#### Example 6: Side-Effects using printf %x and signed numbers
+Basic program with output.

 ```C
 #include <stdio.h>